kazenetu/NCFOCCGroupBox/README.md

 # NCFOCCGroupBox
-Not change font of children control in GroupBox.
+Not change font of child controls in GroupBox.